+PERA provides retirement, disability, and death benefits.
+Benefit provisions are established by state statute and can only be modified by the state legislature.
 Vested, terminated employees who are entitled to benefits, but are not receiving them yet, are bound by the provisions in effect at the time they last terminated their public service.

 General Employees Plan benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
 Two methods are used to compute benefits for PERA's Coordinated Plan members.
 Members hired prior to July 1, 1989, receive the higher of Method 1 or Method 2 formulas.
 Only Method 2 is used for members hired after June 30, 1989.
-Under Method 1, the accrual rate of Coordinated members is 1.2 percent for each of the first 10 years of service and 1.7 percent for each additional year.
-Under Method 2, the accrual rate for Coordinated members is 1.7 percent for all years of service.
-For members hired prior to July 1, 1989 a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
+Under Method 1, the accrual rate of Coordinated members is 1.2 percent of average salary for each of the first 10 years of service and 1.7 percent of average salary for each additional year.
+Under Method 2, the accrual rate for Coordinated members is 1.7 percent of average salary for all years of service.
+For members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
 For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.